-Nationwide Replacement Cost Plus option can provide an additional 20% above your properties coverage limit if your home needs to be rebuilt due to a covered claim.
+The Nationwide Replacement Cost Plus option can provide an additional 20% above your property's coverage limit if your home needs to be rebuilt due to a covered claim.
 Nationwide’s Brand New Belongings policy option provides replacement cost coverage for personal property.

 Better Roof Replacement, another forward-thinking option available from Nationwide, provides upgraded roofing materials if you have a covered loss that damages your roof.
 Discounts are also available for newer roofs or based on the type of roof construction.

 Choose the Best Tornado Insurance Coverage

 While most homeowners' and renters' insurance policies cover damage from tornadoes, specific policy options can help provide more comprehensive protection for your home, fixing potentially expensive gaps in coverage.
 Your insurance policy is a contract, and that contract dictates the coverage available to you at the time of loss.